Let’s face it — digital marketing is all the rage these days. Search engine optimisation (SEO) is an integral element of this marketing domain.

 There are several reasons why robots.txt is essential for your site, as we have listed below.

 In this regard, if you follow the robots.txt guidelines for SEO correctly, you can get sufficient control over what pages and content are indexed in search results.
-Although, if you wish to keep your entire site fully accessible, you will not need a robots.txt file at all.
+Although, if you wish to keep your entire site fully accessible, you will not need a robots.txt file.

 Using Robot.txt for Your Website

 If you want better control over your site, it is always advisable to use a robots.txt file in addition to dedicated systems like Google webmaster tools.
-Besides, it can keep the sensitive areas of your site (such as the admin folders) from appearing in public search results.
+This file can prevent sensitive areas of your site (such as the admin folders) from appearing in public search results.

 That said, specific user agents can completely ignore this file.
 This is more common for malicious crawlers like email address scapers and malware bots.
 In that case, you might need extra security measures to protect your site.